 The cull had been set to start in 2012 in Gloucestershire and a number of people including sab groups and locals had already begun surveying for badger setts and holding meetings to discuss how to tackle the upcoming massacre.
-It didn’t go ahead that year after all, which gave us a bit more of a head start and, by the summer of 2013, the area we were calling ‘the cull zone’ had been surveyed as well as we could do so.
+It didn’t go ahead that year after all, which gave us a bit more of a head start and, by the summer of 2013, the area we were calling ‘the cull zone’ had been surveyed as well as possible.
+At that time, there were three sab groups planning actions within what is now known as the West Gloucestershire Zone, officially Gloucestershire zone 1.
+Those groups were Nottingham Hunt Sabs, West Midlands Hunt Sabs and Three Counties Hunt Sabs.
+Between them and other individuals the zone had been surveyed as well as they could and had been split into three areas, Nottingham and West Midlands taking on areas that they believed they would be able to cover on their own.

-*GABS was set up around the same time as we began our preparations, some of us at its first meetings.
+*GABS was set up around the same time as we began our preparations, some of us at its first meetings, but we are separate groups working in different ways.
 While we communicate on important issues like updates on cull policy, ensuring each group knows about current legal challenges, new setts, and new threats out in the fields (violent shooters to be aware of, aggressive locals driving dangerously, fields with mother cows with calves, even overgrown paths!) neither group has control of the other.
 GABS runs structured walks with hi-vis jackets, torches and written policies to sign, staying fully within the law to protect the tactic and patrollers.
 You do not have to break the law to join us at the Badger Office, we’re just less structured: you can sett-sit, walk footpaths, patrol areas of setts, take responsibility for specific areas throughout the cull or just for a night and use whatever tactics you want (as long as you don’t hurt anyone).

-In Gloucestershire it would be Three Counties Hunt Sabs [link to old website] which would run a public phone number and keep an overview of the cull zone, setts checked and areas being watched over – what they were doing was quickly nicknamed ‘the badger office’ which ended up sticking and becoming official.
+In Gloucestershire it would be Three Counties Hunt Sabs which would run a public phone number and keep an overview of the cull zone, setts checked and areas being watched over – what they were doing was quickly nicknamed ‘the badger office’ which ended up sticking and becoming official.
 While some people in the zone would break the law, others would stick to paths or sett-sit (monitor), some trespassing, others not.
-It was less restricted than the patrols, though both ‘structures’ were needed to accommodate a wider range of people.
+It was less restricted than the patrols run by GABS, though both ‘structures’ were needed to accommodate a wider range of people.
 More on all that later…

 Legal challenges were going through court behind the scenes as well, including one regarding the length of the cull period.
 During the ‘Krebs trials’ culling took place in areas for 8 – 11 days to minimise disturbance (obviously other than being killed… the longer setts are disturbed for, the higher the risk of perturbation – badgers moving out of setts, foraging in wider areas and coming into contact with other badger social groups).
 The legal challenges failed, but they brought up important questions and raised awareness of the flaws of the proposed culls.